LuisSic/shopgt/README.md

 - Patterns to create scalable microservices
 - Share reusable code between multiple Express servers using custom NPM packages
 - Write comprehensive tests to ensure each service works as designed
+- React Hooks and Redux Hooks
+- React and Redux with TypeScript

 ## Authors